Paxa/waithook-ruby/README.md

 * Testing slack bots
 * Testing facebook webhooks

-So waithook just help to deliver webhook to your application when public IP is unknown or not available.
+Waithook service just help to deliver webhook to your application when public IP is unknown or not available.
 It can help when multiple developers testing integration with other service on localhost or your automated tests running in CI.